Archive for May, 2006

 “If you aren’t doing anything wrong, what do you have to hide?”

 I hate that line, but there isn’t a comeback to it that is quite as cutting and apt.
 So here are many ideas from Bruce Schneier and, as an article, it is the perfect sledgehammer for that depressing slogan of the security over privacy brigade.
-Read more »
+Read the rest of this entry »

 Windows Live Mail Supports Firefox